Ruth Mortimer: Career

 From 1957 to 1975, Mortimer worked at Harvard's Houghton Library.
 While there, in 1964, she produced two catalogues of the institution's 16th Century French and Italian books, the first of which was chosen by the American Institute of Graphic Arts as one of the Fifty Books of the Year for that year.
 These books are considered "standard reference works in the field," notes The New York Times, and were "a monument of good typography [and] their author's learning and industry" according to the Independent.
 In these catalogues Mortimer showcased a breadth of knowledge on illustrators and placed specific focus on the visual artistry of the books within.

 In 1975, she returned to Smith College as curator of the Rare Books Collection.
 In addition to her curatorial duties, Mortimer gave lectures on art history and taught a seminar on book composition.
 The Rare Book Collection grew exponentially under Mortimer's curatorship: in 1981 and 1986 (respectively), she oversaw the acquisition of Smith's lauded Sylvia Plath and Virginia Woolf collections.
 Mortimer was also responsible for Smith's 1976 acquisition of a three-volume original edition of Mary Shelley's Frankenstein.
 Mortimer herself was fascinated with Frankenstein and collected editions of the novel and ephemera related to the novel, which now resides at Smith.
 Mortimer also oversaw the Smith College library's one-millionth volume purchase, the Epistole devotissime of St. Catherine of Siena.

 Mortimer was the first woman elected to serve as president of the Bibliographical Society of America, a position she held from 1988 to 1992.
 Between 1981 and 1988, Mortimer, in collaboration with her husband, edited the BSA's quarterly journal, Papers.

+In Mortimer was honored as a Rosenbach Fellow in Bibliography in 1984-1985 lecturing on "L 'Art de Bien Batir: French 16th Century Architecture Books."

 Mortimer also served on the councils of the Renaissance Society of America and the Grolier Club.